-The difference between the items in the Solvency II balance sheet and in the annual accounts pursuant to commercial law is in total TEUR 92,453.
-Of this amount, TEUR 79,569 relate to valuation differences of a senior bond issued in the financial year 2018.
-The bond was issued by Hannover Rück with a total notional amount of TEUR 750,000.
-The remaining amount of TEUR 12,884 relates to valuation differences of loans with Group companies as well as recognition differences of lease liabilities.
-The reason for the difference in lease liabilities is that these are not shown in the balance sheet under the HGB.
+The difference between the items in the Solvency II balance sheet and in the annual accounts pursuant to commercial law is in total TEUR 58,293.
+Of this amount, TEUR 47,809 relate to valuation differences of a senior bond issued in the financial year 2018.
+The remaining amount relates to valuation differences of loans with Group companies as well as recognition differences of lease liabilities.
+The reason for the difference in lease liabilities is that these are not shown in the balance sheet under German commercial law.

-in TEUR Solvency II 2020 Solvency II 2019 Financial liabilities other than debts owed to credit institutions 1,260,484 1,389,468
+in TEUR Solvency II 2021 Solvency II 2020 Financial liabilities other than debts owed to credit institutions 1,204,405 1,260,484

-The decrease in the value in the year under review is TEUR 128,984 and results predominantly from a decrease in loans with Group companies.
+The decrease in the value in the year under review results predominantly from a decrease in loans with Group companies and changes in valuation of the senior bond.